How to Be a Substance Abuse Counselor

 The workplace of a counselor is characterized by strength in the face of challenge.
 Counselors must remain a source of emotional strength and steadfastness to a large caseload of clients, some of whom are under the influence of drugs or alcohol or in the midst of emotional crisis.
 Recidivism in this line of work is high; a substance abuse counselor must be able to navigate his own emotions when some clients inevitably return to drug or alcohol use.
 These counselors rely on good stress management skills and emotional maturity in order to thrive in a work environment that poses unique challenges.

 Requirements for a job as a substance abuse counselor depend on the hiring agency.
 Some counselors have a high school diploma and certification while others have a bachelor’s degree or master’s degree.
 Since some of the best substance abuse counselors are those who have overcome addiction themselves, this is one of the few jobs where a degree from the school of hard knocks can outweigh university schooling.
 Counselors with more education will be trusted with less immediate supervision and licensed counselors can provide one-on-one counseling.

-Substance abuse counselors who have a bachelor’s or master’s degree will not likely need any training.
-However, counselors who have only a high school diploma do require training, which is almost always on the job and with the particular clientele the counselor will serve.
+A substance abuse counselor who has a bachelor’s or master’s degree will not likely need any training.
+However, those counselors who have only a high school diploma do require training, which is almost always on the job and with the particular clientele the counselor will serve.

 Licensing and/or Certification